CodeFellows-work/reading-notes/class-07.md

 Source: BrainBell.
 (2016, August 01).
 Spanning columns.
 Retrieved April 13, 2021, from https://www.brainbell.com/tutorials/HTML_and_CSS/Spanning_Columns.htm

-As seen in figure 2, you can see
+As seen in figure 2, you can see that the header covers the first two columns.
+This is spanning columns.
+To use this attribute, you just need to add `colspan = "whatever numer"` you can add this attribute into wither the `<tr>` or the `<td>` to where you want the span happening within a table.